 A 1980 Law (18.961) is the Constitutional Organic Law of the Carabineros.
 This sets the framework for this form of military-style police force, but does not expressly regulate its use of force.
-This is effected in the Circular No. 1756 of 13 March 2013, issued by the Director General of the Carabineros.
+This was initially effected in the Circular No. 1756 of 13 March 2013, issued by the Director General of the Carabineros.

-The Circular provides that force “must only be used when it is strictly necessary and as required for the performance of police functions”.
+The 2013 Circular provided that force “must only be used when it is strictly necessary and as required for the performance of police functions”.
 The Circular also refers to the principles of legality, necessity, and proportionality that should govern all use of force.
 With respect to the use of firearms, the Circular states that this must be considered an extreme measure that must only occur when an imminent threat of death or serious injury exists to the Carabinero or any other person.
 The Circular gives further guidance on when lethal or less-lethal weapons should be used.
 In the event of active aggression where life is not at risk, less-lethal weapons should be employed.
 Where there is "lethal active aggression ", such as in the case of a premeditated attack involving serious or potentially lethal weapons or tactics, then firearms may be used to control the aggressor and defend life.

 A separate regulation addresses the use of force during assemblies.
 Order No. 2287 of 14 August 2014, also issued by the Director General of the Carabineros, approved the Intervention Protocols for the Maintenance of Public Order.
 These protocols govern the use of batons, chemical irritants, rubber bullets, and firearms during and in connection with assemblies.
 The same rules otherwise applicable to firearms apply during assemblies.